Lok Sabha elections: 5 key electoral battles to watch out for in fourth phase

 Unnao

-Its a three cornered contest in Uttar Pradesh's Unnao between sitting BJP MP Sakshi Maharaj, Congress' Annu Tandon and Samajwadi Party's Arun Shankar Shukla.
+Its a three cornered contest in Uttar Pradesh's Unnao between sitting BJP MP Sakshi Maharaj, Congress' Annu Tandon and Samajwadi Party (SP)'s Arun Shankar Shukla.
 Interestingly, the main contest was between same three even in 2014 in which Sakshi Maharaj triumphed and that too with a massive margin of over 3 lakh votes.
-SP's Arun Shankar Shukla ended up in second place while then sitting MP, Annu Tandon, ended in fourth place behind BSP candidate.
+SP's Arun Shankar Shukla ended up in second place while then sitting MP, Annu Tandon, ended in fourth place behind Bahujan Samaj Party (BSP) candidate.
 Maharaj has claimed that he has done developmental work in the constituenncy.
 He even reportedly asked people to vote for him by saying that he is a 'sanyasi' and when a 'sanyasi' asks for 'bhiksha' (alms), he must not be turned back.

 Also Read | Rajasthan Royals to try luck in electoral battle